yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 categories: Topology
 tags: Homology Topology Euler-Characteristic
 keywords: simplex complex triangulation cycle boundary chain hole Euler-Poincare
-description: My study notes on homology, as a preparation for Cohomology and to K-theory.
+description: Euler characteristics is a topological invariant, and can be interpreted as a "hole"-indicator.
+Homology is just a natural way of defining Euler characteristics on topological spaces.
+With triangulation of manifold, we can define cycles and boundaries and combine them to homology groups.
+We see that the group is trivial for trivial spaces, and is able to distinguish manifolds in terms "holes" in them.
 ---

 $$